f18m/malloc-tag/README.md

 ![minimal_example_svg](examples/minimal/minimal_stats.dot.svg?raw=true "Malloc-tag output for MINIMAL example")

-From the picture above it becomes obvious that to improve/reduce memory usage, all the allocations accounted against the "minimal" scope and all the code executing in the malloc scope "FuncC" should be improved, since they have the highest self-memory usage, as emphasized by the darkest red shade.
+From the picture above it becomes obvious that to improve/reduce memory usage, all the allocations accounted against the "minimal" scope and **all the code executing in the malloc scope "FuncC" should be improved**, since they have the **highest self-memory allocation**, as emphasized by the darkest red shade.

 Profiling a more complex example, involving a simple application spawning 5 secondary pthreads, will produce such kind of graph:

 ![multithread_example_svg](examples/multithread/multithread_stats.dot.svg?raw=true "Malloc-tag output for MULTITHREAD example")

-From this picture it should be evident that all the memory allocations happen, regardless of the thread, in the malloc scope named "FuncB" (look at the self memory usage of that node and also at the number of malloc operations!).
+From this picture it should be evident that **all the memory allocations happen, regardless of the thread, in the malloc scope named "FuncB"** (look at the self memory usage of that node and also at the number of malloc operations!).

 # How to use